stackrox/infra/DEPLOYMENT.md

 `TEST_MODE=true ENVIRONMENT=development SECRET_VERSION=latest make helm-deploy`

+This is used in the infra PR clusters to set the login referer and disable telemetry.

 ## Verification

 After deploying the service, browse to the appropriate endpoint to verify that you can login and view the UI.